Gethe/wow-ui-source/Patchnotes.markdown

 for characters below level 40, making it easier for lower level druids to tank dungeons.

+  * Bear Form now provides a Stamina bonus of 20%, up from 10%.

   * Talent Specializations

+    * Balance

+      * Celestial Focus now also reduces Cyclone spell pushback.

     * Restoration

       * Wild Growth healing has been reduced by 20%.

+      * Nature’s Focus now also reduces Cyclone and Entangling Roots spell pushback.

   * Glyphs